dit/dit/docs/measures/multivariate/multivariate.rst

 Mutual Informations
 ===================
-These measuares all reduce to the standard Shannon :ref:`mutual_information` for bivariate distributions.
+These measures all reduce to the standard Shannon :ref:`mutual_information` for bivariate distributions.

 .. toctree::
    :maxdepth: 1